 - Brill-Noether theory of maximally symmetric graphs, with Timothy Leake (2013).
 European Journal of Combinatorics.
 The existence of a Brill-Noether general graph was conjectured by Baker in 2008 and established in a seminal paper of Cools, Draisma, Payne, and Robeva.
 In a 2011 paper, Caporaso conjectured that in each genus, the graph with largest possible automorphism group is Brill-Noether general.
 Timothy and I took this as motivation to systemically analyze the full Brill-Noether theory of such graphs.
 We found that, with some exceptions in low genus, these graphs are never Brill-Noether general.
 The results are sharp, and we undertook the study separately for simple graphs and multigraph with or without loops.

-Students that have worked with me, in chronological order
+Undergraduate students that have worked with me, in chronological order